-Normal body temperatures vary depending on many factors, including a person’s age, sex, and activity levels.
+Normal body temperatures vary depending on many factors, including a person’s age and activity levels.

-In this article, we discuss the normal ranges of temperature for adults, children, and babies.
-We also consider factors affecting body temperature, and when to call a doctor.
+In this article, we discuss typical temperature ranges for adults, children, and those who are pregnant.
+We also consider factors affecting body temperature and when to call a doctor.

-Body temperature readings vary depending on where on the body a person takes the measurements.
-Rectal readings are higher than oral readings, while armpit readings tend to be lower.
+Body temperature readings vary depending on where a person takes the measurements on the body.
+For example, rectal temperature readings are higher than oral readings, while armpit readings tend to be lower.

-Normal body temperature readings will vary within these ranges depending on the following factors:
+Body temperature readings can also vary depending on the following factors:

 - food and fluid intake

 According to reviews, the average adult body temperature across all different reading sites is 97.86°F (36.59°C).